dev-urandom/abstracts/proposal.md

 * Clock Control
 *

-Building Distributed Systems in Go.
+Building Distributed Systems in Go for Fun and Relaxation.
 ====

 Over the past few years development and research of distributed systems has